 THE ALLIED COUNTEROFFENSIVE ON THE MARNE.
-THE SHADED PART SHOWS THE GAINS OF THE ALLIES Reproduced from "The Story of the Great War." salient.
+THE SHADED PART SHOWS THE GAINS OF THE ALLIES

 Moreover all railroad communications between the salient and the north, depended upon the railway junction at SOISSONS.
 If that junction were captured, cut off, or denied to the Germans, then the latter would find themselves thirty or more miles from their railhead.
 At this immediate time, von Boehn had eight divisions, or what was left of them in line, and six divisions in support, but there were a large number of reserves inside the salient, including the new 9th Germany Army, under Von Eben, which Ludendorff had planned to use as the force to push through to PARIS.